IBMDeveloperUK/Search-Bot-201/README.md

-# search-bot-201
+# Search-Bot-201 - enhancing your Watson Chatbot with Discovery
-Build a chatbot in OpenShift to handle conversational search against a document base with Watson Discovery and Watson Assistant
+Build a chatbot to handle conversational search against a document base with Watson Discovery and Watson Assistant

 A common scenario for chatbots, voice assistants, and agents to answer user questions from preconfigured "FAQ" responses, or produce search results from a set of documents and content relevant to the user's domain.